 I decided to talk up to the Dragon Bridge one evening.
 This 1,864-foot-long bridge has a steel dragon that breathes fire every Saturday and Sunday evening or during the country’s major festivals.

 To celebrate the 38th anniversary of the end of the Vietnam War, authorities in the port city of Da Nang have opened the world’s largest dragon bridge.
 It has six lanes for traffic.
 I mean it beats any of the bridges we have back home in Ontario (CANADA) so this fire breathing bridge is pretty cool.
 I had missed it on the Sunday by 1 hour (because my flight was delayed).

 Lady Buddha @ Chùa Linh Ứng Pogoda

-After lunch Kim, one of the girls I met while in Ha Noi at the hostel, and I decided to take a Grab over to Lady Buddha.
+I met up with one of the girls I met while in Ha Noi.
+We grabbed lunch and decided to take a Grab car over to Lady Buddha.
 Being the tallest Buddha statue in Vietnam, Lady Buddha is located at Chùa Linh Ứng Pogoda on Son Tra Peninsula in Da Nang which is only 9 km away from My Khe beach and my hotel.
 Lady Buddha is 67 m and the lotus diameter is 35 m.

 Admission is free – Grab car cost Kim and I 130,000 VDN (about $7.40 CDN) – it’s less expensive to take a Grab bike, but they don’t accept two passengers.